00nx6/dnd/README.md

 continue game loop

-__Combat__:
+### Combat:
 Combat is a class that takes the enemies from the dict and the player with his companions and pauses the story. (meaning no more calls until the battle is decided)

-##### Enemies will be made into a subclass of enemy having:
+#### Enemies will be made into a subclass of enemy having:
    - hp: int
    - dmg: text
    - def: int
 damage is given as `1d6 + 2` translating to 1 dice roll of a 6 sided dice + 2 as a base damage.

 If damage done doesn't exceed def then attack will miss.

-there is a chance for the attack to completely miss. there is a chance for the attack to register as a crit (2x damage).
+ - there is a chance for the attack to completely miss.
+ - there is a chance for the attack to register as a crit (2x damage).

 This is for Sem to figure out how to make fair.